LithoCoders/dailycpp/EffectiveModernC++/chapter7/Item_36_Specify_std::launch::async_if_asynchronicity_is_essential.md

     return 0;
 }

-//Output: Pitty that many tries show an async thread.
+/* Output: Pitty that many tries show an async thread. task is not deferred nor ready... task is not deferred nor ready... task is not deferred nor ready... task is not deferred nor ready... task is not deferred nor ready... task is not deferred nor ready... task is not deferred nor ready... task is not deferred nor ready... task is not deferred nor ready...
+*/
 ```

 ## Things to Remember
-* The default launch policy mean both asynchronous and synchronous run.
+* The default launch policy means both asynchronous and synchronous run.
 * This flexibility leads to uncertainty which kind of run is it, thus don't know if you need to call `get()`.
-* Thus, be explicit to say std::launch::async if asynchronous task execution is needed.
+* Thus, be explicit to say std::launch::async if asynchronous task execution is essential.